amitonline3/Etraveli_assignment/README.md

+# To Run
+- npm install
+- npm run dev // to start

+# To Test
+- npm test

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.